 Whether you’re an aspiring travel content creator or are just looking for some actionable travel advice, make a note of these travel vlogging names!

 With all the mental health implications of FOMO, I for one miss seeing people’s holiday photos on social media.
-Travelling has such a positive impact on our lives, so naturally in the recent absence of it, watching travel videos on YouTube or reading an engaging travel blog (even if it’s a bit dated) is becoming more popular with people experiencing wanderlust.
+Travelling has such a positive impact on our lives, so naturally, in the recent absence of it, watching travel videos on YouTube or reading an engaging travel blog (even if it’s a bit dated) is becoming more popular with people experiencing wanderlust.

 So, if you’re a budding travel vlogger or travel writer yourself, the good news is that although it might not seem so at first, this can be a good time to lift your channel off the ground.
 First, you’ll need an awesome blog name, and make sure that you know the basics such as the optimal YouTube banner size and how to create the perfect YouTube thumbnail.
+On top of that, it would be useful to learn the marketing basics that will help you lift your new business off the ground.

 But if you need inspiration on what kind of content you can create for your channel now or in the future, we suggest you check out some of the top travel vloggers.
 In our list, we also suggest what you can learn from each one specifically.